WNDY-TV: Ownership with WISH-TV

 On February 9, 2005, LIN TV announced it would acquire WNDY and WWHO in the Columbus, Ohio, market from Paramount for $85 million.
 LIN believed it could induce cost savings and efficiencies at the UPN affiliate by integrating it with WISH-TV and its operation that already served as a hub for nine LIN-owned stations.
 The news prompted one nearly immediate change.
 On February 14, WTHR's contract to produce the news for WNDY-TV expired, and the 10 p.m. newscast did not air the next night.
 After two weeks, WNDY began airing a WISH-produced 10 p.m. newscast on February 28.
 The WTHR newscast moved to that station's associated cable channel, the SkyTrak Weather Network.

 The WB and UPN merged in 2006 to form The CW.
 That network was immediately announced to affiliate with WTTV.
 In April, LIN reached an agreement to affiliate WNDY-TV and three other stations with MyNetworkTV, a new network set up by Fox Television Stations to serve stations not chosen for The CW.
 WISH extended its news presence on WNDY-TV twice between 2008 and 2014.
 In 2008, it debuted a morning newscast extension from 7 to 8 a.m.
 The WISH-produced 10 p.m. newscast expanded from 30 minutes to an hour in January 2014, with the last 15 minutes serving as a local sports program, Sports Zone Tonight.

 LIN TV merged with Media General in 2014.
 That same year, WISH-TV lost its CBS affiliation to WTTV.
 After Media General agreed to merge with the Meredith Corporation in 2015, it instead was acquired by Nexstar Broadcasting Group in 2017.
 Under Media General and Nexstar, WNDY-TV was the local broadcast outlet for a variety of Chicago sports teams in the late 2010s, including the Cubs, White Sox, and Blackhawks.

 Nexstar announced its intention to purchase Tribune Media, owner of WXIN and WTTV, in December 2018.
 To acquire those stations, Nexstar elected to divest itself of WISH and WNDY, agreeing to sell both stations to DuJuan McCoy–owned Circle City Broadcasting for $42.5 million.
 McCoy agreed to buy the stations after Nexstar CEO Perry Sook personally approached him.

+In October 2025, E. W. Scripps Company announced it had agreed to sell ABC affiliate WRTV (channel 6) for $83 million to Circle City Broadcasting.
+The sale was approved on February 27, 2026, and completed on March 31, giving CCB ownership of three full-power television station licenses in Indianapolis.